AlanBuric/distribunity-api/README.md

 ## Development mode

-Development mode means that the backend API server will run on your computer, while the Redis and PostgreSQL services will run in Docker.
+Development mode means that the backend API server will run on your computer, while the Redis and PostgreSQL services run in Docker.

 1. Configure your `.env` file as a copy of `.env.example`, in the `backend` directory: